julitiux/julitiux/content/posts/vim.md

 Vim start in normal mode, this is the central mode.
 You can change to another modes beginning in normal mode.
 Press the `Esc` key always turn normal mode.

 2. Insert
+In this mode you can add text.
+You can add text press the `i` key.
+There are another commands that turn the insert mode..

 3. Command
 4. Visual
 5. Select